Home » Recipes » Appetizer Recipes » French Country Terrine

 • It’s an elegant recipe that’s much easier to make than you may think.

-• The mixture of calf liver, pork, and veal pair together very well and have a beautiful, earthy taste.
+• The mixture of calf liver, pork, and veal pair together very well and has a beautiful, earthy taste.

 • It’s the perfect appetizer to bring to a fancy dinner party or to serve on special holidays.

-• Butter (used to sauté the onion and garlic and to add a buttery taste)
+• Butter — Used to sauté the onion and garlic and add rich flavor throughout.

 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.